Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.21/index.md

 None

 ## Patch Release 5.21.1
 A patch was released on June 28, 2024, with the following changes.

 ### Improvements
-- **Stabilize the columns to their original size and resize them**: The new resize function of the worklist columns has been improved, showing the columns with their original width and providing the option to modify it according to the user's preferences.
+- **Worklist column resizing**: The new resize function of the worklist columns has been improved.
+It now shows the columns with their default width and allows the user to save the changes to their preferences.

-- **Added modality types to each study in the Worklist**: Enabled display of all modality types containing images of a study in the Modality column of the Worklist.
+- **Added modality types to each study in the Worklist**: Enabled display of all modality types of a study in the Modality column of the Worklist.

 ### Bug Fixes
 - **Cropped images in Print PDF**: The image in the generated quick print PDF was incomplete (cropped) when selecting the current image option.

 - **Error in columns within Related and Inspect view**: Fixed a bug in the display of the Related and Inspect view columns.
 This error impeded the correct execution of the functionalities.

 - **Uploaded studies were not displayed in the Platform**: Uploaded studies were not being displayed on the platform.
-Fixed the root bug so that uploaded studies are not discarded.
+Fixed the root bug so that uploaded studies are not excluded from the Worklist.

 ---